Dr Mansoor Ali

 Few ghost faculties arrive every year with fake appointment orders (no need even to apply, no interviews still they will get appointment letter) and once the inspection is over, their names are officially removed as faculties from college records.
-Same is going on for last many years.
+The same is going on for the last many years.

 Some of the colleges in Maharasthra now developing allopathy side better than homoeopathy – since they would like to start MUHS approved modern pharmcology course in their campus.

 Going after ghost faculty is right, but people who work sincerely are often the ones troubled most.